Frequently Asked Questions

 Where does the information contained in the First Nation Profiles come from?

 The First Nation Profiles is not itself a database.
-The information displayed here is extracted from a number of different databases administered separately by different sectors within Aboriginal Affairs and Northern Development Canada.
-These databases include the Band Governance Management System (BGMS), Indian Lands Registration System (ILRS), First Nations and Inuit Transfer Payment (FNITP) system, the Band Name System, and the Indian Register System (IRS).
+The information displayed here is extracted from a number of different databases administered separately by different sectors within Indigenous Services Canada and Crown-Indigenous Relations and Northern Affairs Canada.
+These databases include the Band Governance Management System (BGMS), Indian Lands Registration System (ILRS), Grants and Contributions Management System (GCIMS), the Band Name System, and the Indian Register System (IRS).
 Information in the profiles is also gathered from the Statistics Canada Census.

 How current is the information contained in the First Nation Profiles?

 The majority of information in the profiles is updated daily, including First Nation and Tribal Council names, addresses, reserve/settlement information, and governance details.
 Population statistics are updated monthly.
 Geographical information and Federal Funding information is updated annually.
 Census information is updated once every five years.